African art > African Dolls > Fali Doll

 Fali Doll (N° 23757)

 African Art from Cameroon.

-This African fertility doll symbolizes the marriage vows and the child that will be born from this union.
-It is the fiancé who makes it and decorates it with multiple trinkets before offering it to the young woman.
-A calabash pierced with holes, surmounted by a head, is wrapped in fragments of textile and draped with multiple necklaces of pearls, associated with metal objects.
+This African doll of fertility Ham pilu symbolizes the marriage vows and the child that will be born from this union.
+It is the fiancé who makes it and decorates it with multiple trinkets before offering it to the young woman, pearls, leather talismans, etc...

 The Kirdi , or "pagans", as the Islamized peoples have called them, are established in the far north of Cameroon, on the border with Nigeria.